laser cutting

 From the point of view of cutting materials, laser cutting technology has three main application directions:

 One is for cutting metal materials.
 Two are for cutting non-metallic materials.
-Three are for cutting other materials.
+There are three for cutting other materials.

-Therefore, the development prospects of laser cutting technology are also very broad in the modern manufacturing industry.
+Therefore, the development prospects of laser cutting technology are also vast in the modern manufacturing industry.

 Main types of laser cutting technology